 - state, local, and property taxes

 - foreign tax credit

 - investment expenses

 - some medical and dental expenses

 AMT also requires taxpayers to pay taxes on the spread between the market price and the exercise price of incentive stock options granted by their employer.

 It's difficult to avoid the tax altogether, but there are ways to potentially lower the burden.

 For instance, though state, local, and foreign taxes are not deductible under AMT rules, you can deduct the refunds, which are considered income under regular tax rules.

 Also, if you are part of an equity compensation plan, you may be taxed on the spread on your incentive stock options, the tax basis for the shares you bought is higher under the AMT.
-That means your tax bill will be lower when you sell the shares.
+That means your tax bill may be lower when you sell the shares.

 While the AMT takes away exemptions and many deductions, it does provide AMT-specific exemptions.
 The amount varies by filing status and starts to phase out once your income reaches a certain threshold.
 This means the higher your income, the higher your AMT tax rate.
 In 2019, the AMT exemption is $111,700 for joint filers and begins to phase out at $1,020,600.
 For unmarried persons, the exemption is $71,700 and begins to phase out at $510,300.
 The amount of income after the exemption is subject to AMT rates of 26% on the first $194,800 and 28% on anything above that.
 Since Congress changed AMT to adjust for inflation, the AMT exemption amount adjusts every year.